 It's hard to narrow your list down to three, isn't it?
 Could you even get all of your wishes and dreams down on paper?
 No?
-That's okay.
+That's OK.
 Nobody else could either.
 Curious to know why?
-Because no matter who you are, where you come from, or how old you are, your wants are bound to be endless.
+It's because no matter who you are, where you come from, or how old you are, your wants are bound to be endless.
 It's human nature.
 Some might even say that it's economics.
-What's that?
+What's economics?
 Read on to find out!